junioranalyst1/TopicsModelCopy/README.md

-# TopicModels
- Topics Model for 4QQMN142 - Principles of Marketing Coursework

 # Proposed Marketing Campaign

 At the beginning of 2021 Hard Yards launched in the UK.
 It was a big challenge with a skeptical public and big brands widely established in the market.
 With a focus on the neglected areas of competitive sports, Hard Yards is a game changer for the spots accessories industry.
 Taking this edge of the brand into account, the way forward for Hard Yards is to establish a systematic, data driven marketing campaign.
 And to do that, we came up with the most adaptive tool, a topics model.
 Topics model is a natural language processing system, it can transform a mass of everyday language into significant insights to identify a brand opportunity.